 4. Option 1: Parties shall be guided by gender sensitivity and equality, and respect the right of all humans to a safe and climate resilient environment, the right to development and the rights of indigenous peoples.

 Option 2: All Parties shall, in all climate change related actions, respect, protect, promote and fulfill human rights for all, including the rights of indigenous peoples; ensuring gender equality and the full and equal participation of women; ensuring intergenerational equity; ensuring a just transition of the workforce that creates decent work and quality jobs; ensuring food security; and ensuring the integrity and resilience of natural ecosystems.

+Option II:

+No text related to this Article.

 Article 2bis (GENERAL)

-1. All Parties shall regularly prepare, communicate and implement their [intended] nationally determined contributions towards achieving the objective of the Convention as set out in its Article 2, in accordance with Article 4 of the Convention.
+1. [All Parties shall regularly prepare, communicate and implement their [intended] nationally determined contributions towards achieving the objective of the Convention as set out in its Article 2, in accordance with Article 4 of the Convention.

 2. Each Party’s [intended] nationally determined contribution will represent a progression in light of Parties’ differentiated responsibilities and commitments under the Convention.